FIRE-supported Reporters

 Updates from recent FIRE recipients

-Since 2016, FIRE has supported more than 150 freelance reporters on a wide range of stories, including winners of the Spotlight award, the Society of Professional journalists’ Lisagor award, the Frontline Club award; and finalists for four others.
+Since 2016, FIRE has supported more than 175 freelance reporters on a wide range of stories, including winners of a Peabody, Spotlight award, Society of Professional journalists’ Lisagor award, Frontline Club award, Bart Richards Award for Media Criticism; and finalists for five others.

 Below we've tracked some recent reporters, (and their FIRE program) noting the work that resulted—as profiled by FIRE where marked.